 The pre-isolator (PI) is active seismic isolation for the suspension point of the long Type-A or Type-B suspensions.
 As shown in Figure A.3a, the suspension point is on the platform stage supported by the inverted pendulum (IP) which isolates the seismic noise in a horizontal direction.
 For vertical direction, geometric anti-spring (GAS) suspends this point.
-Especially, the horizontal motion of the platform stage is isolated by using the feedback control with the inertial sensor and the relative position sensor, which is described in section ??.
+Especially, the horizontal motion of the platform stage is isolated by using the feedback control with the inertial sensor and the relative position sensor.